kpreisser/TaskDialog/README.md

 displays the window and then returns immediately.

-This means that when you simultaneously show multiple non-modal Task Dialogs, the `Show()` method will occur multiple times in the stack (as each will run the event loop), and therefore when you close an older dialog, its corresponding `Show()` method cannot return until all other Task Dialogs are also closed.
+This means that when you simultaneously show multiple non-modal Task Dialogs, the `Show()` method will occur multiple times in the call stack (as each will run the event loop), and therefore when you close an older dialog, its corresponding `Show()` method cannot return until all other (newer) Task Dialogs are also closed.
 E.g. if you repeatedly open a new dialog and then close a previously opened one, the call stack will fill with more and more `Show()` calls until all the dialogs are closed.